srenevey/orbital_propagator/README.md

-This orbital propagator computes the trajectory of a spacecraft in the two-body probelm with perturbations from atmospheric drag (exponentional model or EarthGRAM), geopotential perturbations, third-body effects, and solar radiation pressure.
+This orbital propagator computes the trajectory of a spacecraft in the two-body problem with perturbations from atmospheric drag (exponentional model or EarthGRAM), geopotential perturbations, third-body effects, and solar radiation pressure.
 An example is provided in main.cpp and the documentation can be built by running `doxygen` from `doc`.

 Note: the propagator has not been validated.
 The output might be inaccurate / incorrect.